oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 {% endhighlight %}

 Now we can easily create one restaurant with any number of ratings.
 This is a helper method that can be used in any other test.
 The linq operation takes the list of ratings and transforms it into a list of reviews
-Every test still pass and we can follow with the next one.
+Every test still passes and we can follow with the next case.

-I´m using by the way something called [NCrunch](http://javicaria.github.io/NCrunch/) the ultimate TDD Tool so I don´t have to run any test manually.
+(I´m using by the way something called [NCrunch](http://javicaria.github.io/NCrunch/) the ultimate TDD Tool so I don´t have to run any test manually.
 Do you think it is cheating?
-I don´t think so, I just try to work faster.
+I don´t think so, I just try to work faster.)

- 2. Taking the last N number of reviews:
+#### Taking the last N number of reviews:

 So far we haven´t considered the N number of reviews in the code.
-Let´s write some tests for it.
+Let´s write some tests for it, we can pass a restaurant with 5 reviews and compute just 3:

 {% highlight c# %}
 [Subject("RestaurantRater")]